Posted on by jkorchok- Updated on September 7, 2022

 Are you managing styles in your Word documents?
 A hallmark of a professionally-created template is the appearance of the Quick Style Gallery.
 If I open a template and see this:

 I realize the person who constructed the file doesn’t know better or doesn’t care.
 The clue are the 4 zombie styles on the right side.
 If you expand the gallery, you’ll see 8 more zombie styles.
 These 12 are automatically generated in every new installation of Word.
 Nobody uses them, they just clutter the interface.
 If you’re managing styles, you’ll make them disappear.

 These 12 can’t be deleted, they are termed built-in styles and the Delete button is disabled in the style management dialog.
 But in Word for Windows, there is a Style Management panel called Recommended, where you can Hide them or optionally apply Hide Until Used.
 This last attribute keeps the style out of the Quick Style Gallery until the first time you apply it in a document, at which time it becomes visible.

 When you first open an Office XML field, the content is linearized and difficult to read.
-In BBEdit, apply Markup>Tidy>Reflow Document, leave the options at their defaults and click on the Reflow button.
+In BBEdit, apply Test>Apply Text Filter>run_tidy, an add-on script for BBEdit that you can download here.
 Voila!
 Readable XML!

 Managing Styles with XML Editing

 Word styles are stored in word/styles.xml and word/stylesWithEffects.xml.
 Word 2007/2008 reads styles.xml while Word 2010/2011 and later use stylesWithEffects.xml, so whatever changes you make, do them to both files.
 Word doesn’t always create a styleWithEffects.xml part, so if there isn’t one in your file, just edit styles.xml.
 Word’s built-in styles are in the w:latentStyles part.
 Let’s work on that first, then deal with custom styles.